Platinum Pre is one of Optimum Nutrition’s best-selling pre workout products, while C4 is Cellucor’s main pre workout offering.

 C4 uses less caffeine per serving (150mg) than Platinum Pre (200mg).

 We do, of course, recommend taking a close look at the ingredients label yourself to make sure that you’re not allergic to any of the ingredients.
+It’s also wise to speak to your doctor before thinking about taking any new supplement for the first time.

 And finally, it’s time to take into account the all-important price of both products.